kaykyr/SPPO/README.md

    ```bash
    python scripts/generate.py --model $MODEL --maxlen 2048 --output_dir $OUTPUT_DIR --prompts $PROMPTS
    ```
-Main parameters:
-- `model`: Specifies the model used for generation.
-In the first iteration, the model should be either `mistralai/Mistral-7B-Instruct-v0.2` or `meta-llama/Meta-Llama-3-8B-Instruct`.
-- `maxlen`: Sets the token length for generation, defining the maximum number of tokens generated.
-- `pairs`: Determines the number of generated samples per prompt, with a default setting of 5.
-Please note that changing this number is not supported by the overall pipeline.
-- `output_dir`: Specifies the directory paths for saving intermediate results.
-- `prompts`: Defines the set of prompts used for generation.
-- `frac_len`: Enables the operation of vllm on multiple GPUs by dividing prompts into different fractions. `frac_len` defines the number of prompts in each fraction.
-For usage examples, see `generate.sh`.
-- `data_frac`: Used in conjunction with `frac_len` for multi-GPU setups, `data_frac` indicates which fraction of the data the current GPU is processing.
-Refer to `generate.sh` for more details.

 2. **Ranking:**
    ```bash
    python scripts/rank.py --output_dir $OUTPUT_DIR --prompts $PROMPTS
    ```
-Main Parameters:
-- `output_dir`: Specifies the directory paths where intermediate results are saved.
-Note that the default script attempts to push datasets to Hugging Face under the UCLA-AGI organization.
-You may need to adjust this to your organization, obtain write access for UCLA-AGI, or disable the `push_to_hub` command if necessary.
-- `pairs`: Sets the number of generated samples per prompt, with a default of 5.
-Please note that other numbers are not supported by the overall pipeline.
-- `frac_len`: This parameter is used to enable the use of PairRM on multiple GPUs by dividing prompts into different fractions. `frac_len` determines the number of prompts in each fraction.
-For usage examples, refer to `generate.sh`.
-- `data_frac`: Similar to `frac_len`, this option is used for running PairRM on multiple GPUs.
-It specifies which fraction of the data the current GPU is processing.
-See `generate.sh` for examples.
-- `prompts`: Defines the set of prompts used for generation.
-- `gpu`: Indicates the GPU index used for ranking; it should match the `data_frac` parameter.

 3. **Training:**
    ```bash
    bash scripts/pipeline.sh --model $MODEL --iter $ITER --dataset $DATASET --output_dir $OUTPUT_DIR --num 1
    ```
-Main Parameters:
-- model: The base model for training.
-- dataset: The dataset used for training.
-- output_dir: The name of the output model.
-- num: The number of training epochs.

 ## Evaluation
 We adhere to the established guidelines for evaluation and utilize the following repositories: